muxinc/mux-ruby/docs/MonitoringApi.md

   config.password = 'YOUR PASSWORD'
 end

-api_instance = MuxRuby::RealTimeApi.new
+api_instance = MuxRuby::MonitoringApi.new
-realtime_metric_id = 'current-concurrent-viewers' # String | ID of the Realtime Metric
+monitoring_metric_id = 'current-concurrent-viewers' # String | ID of the Monitoring Metric
 opts = {
   dimension: 'asn', # String | Dimension the specified value belongs to
   timestamp: 56, # Integer | Timestamp to limit results by.
 This value must be provided as a unix timestamp.
 Defaults to the current unix timestamp.